MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 *Start by* — Answer, do you need a consistent brand across all sites or will different divisions, departments, or groups in your organization have their own look and feel?
 Then, collect approved brand assets like brand colors, logos, and images depending on your organization's branding requirements.

-*You'll know you're done when* — You've determined the end-to-end look of the intranet from the home page to hubs to individual sites.
+*You know you're done when* — You've determined the end-to-end look of the intranet from the home page to hubs to individual sites.

 ## IT pros and admins